theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

   <!-- TL;DR-->
   <h2 class="section-heading">⚡ TL;DR</h2>
   <ul class="list-emoji">
-    <li>The Du&rdquo;st is filled with guardians and serpents, not to punish, but to test the soul&rsquo;s memory and power.</li>
+    <li>The Du&rsquo;st is filled with guardians and serpents, not to punish, but to test the soul&rsquo;s memory and power.</li>
     <li>Each gate requires the true name, a word of vibration, truth, or initiation.</li>
     <li>The guardians reflect inner aspects: fears, karma, unspoken truths.</li>
     <li>To speak the name is to pass through, to forget it is to wander.</li>